Our interns play an important part in wildlife care and education at our center!

 work full-time, unpaid for 12 weeks.

-Interns that commit to this entire time frame are also eligible for rent-free housing at the on-site intern house.
+Animal Services interns that commit to this entire time frame are also eligible for rent-free housing at the on-site intern house.
 A non-refundable $200 deposit is required to cover utilities, communal supplies (toilet paper, paper towels), and annual professional cleaning.
 Housing is on a first come/first serve basis but the park may accept additional interns who choose to live off-site.
+(Housing is not currently available for Education Department interns.)

 Requirements for all Internships: